-The decision on costs is based on Section 97 ZPO.
+The decision on costs is based on § 97 ZPO.

-The decision on provisional enforceability follows from Sections 708 No. 11, 713 in conjunction with 544 para.
-2 no. 1 ZPO.
+The decision on provisional enforceability follows from §§ 708 No. 11, 713 in conjunction with 544 (2) no. 1 ZPO.

-The appeal is not permitted as the requirements of Section 543 (2) ZPO are not met.
+The appeal is not permitted as the requirements of § 543 (2) ZPO are not met.
 The rejection of the appeal is based on an extensive and complex assessment of the evidence gathered and therefore represents an individual case decision.
 Therefore, neither the further development of the law nor the safeguarding of uniform case law requires a decision by the Federal Court of Justice.

 The amount in dispute for the appeal instance is set at a total of was set.
-From an economic point of view, applications 1 to 5 concern the same object, so that the highest value is decisive in accordance with Section 45 (1) sentence 3 GKG.
-The highest value is the (alternatively submitted) application for payment under 5, which is quantified at A further is attributable to the - extremely alternatively submitted - application under 6 (application for payment).
+From an economic point of view, applications 1 to 5 concern the same object, so that the highest value is decisive in accordance with § 45 (1) sentence 3 GKG.
+The highest value is the (alternatively submitted) application for payment under 5, which is quantified at A further application is attributable to the - extremely alternatively submitted - application under 6 (application for payment).

-The amount in dispute for the period up to 17.03.2025 is set at $\longrightarrow$ Of this amount, is attributable to the application for a declaratory judgment (0.47% of $\implies$ x 80%) and $\implies$ to the application for payment, which has now been filed as the second main application.
+122 The amount in dispute for the period up to 17.03.2025 is set at 1990.
+Of this amount, is attributable to the application for a declaratory judgment (0.47% of 1990 and 1990 to the application for payment, which has now been filed as the second main application.
 The auxiliary applications have no economic value of their own.

-From 18.03.2025, the amount in dispute is set at (0.38%) of (0.38%) of (0.38%) is attributable to the application for a declaratory judgment and (0.38%) to the application for payment.
+From 18.03.2025, the amount in dispute is set at 0.38% x 80%) is attributable to the application for a declaratory judgment and to the application for payment.